 Lost Property has to be one of the best bars in Nottingham – you can read my review here.
 If you do go, I’d recommend trying the English Rose.

 Where do you think are the best bars in Nottingham?
-Do you like Hockley too, or do you usually venture elsewhere for a drink?
+Is there somewhere I haven’t tried yet?
 Let me know your recommendations – I’m always up for a cocktail or five!